qwaneu/qwaneu.github.io/_posts/2016-09-29-accidental-sysadmin-agile-cambridge.md

 * Some specialization, some more depth of knowledge

 They are going to hire their first operations person, because there are too many issues there at the moment.

+(In another startup when my co-cto suggested hiring a tester, that was where I drew the line - the problems we had could be solved without increasing specialisation at that point in time).

+* Instrument all the things